ndrakos/blog/_posts/2020-09-09-FSPS_Parameters.md

 ## Parameters

 There are a large number of possible parameters that can be changed.
-Most will be left to their default values:
+Here is the description for the python-FSPS parameters:

 <object width="500" height="500" type="text/plain" data="{{site.baseurl}}/assets/files/FSPS_params.txt" border="0" >
 </object>